Geometry of restricted information: the case of quantum thermodynamics: The fluctuation theorem

 Equation~\eqref{eq:detailed} shows that irreversibility has two distinct geometric origins.
 The term involving the ratio of degeneracies quantifies the entropy production arising from the loss of information associated with changes in degeneracy along the process.
 This contribution vanishes for trivial thermodynamic subgroups, but represents an intrinsically geometric source of irreversibility whenever degeneracies are present.

-The remaining contribution, given by the logarithm of the ratio of probabilities, persists even in the absence of degeneracy.
+The second contribution persists even in the absence of degeneracy.
 In geometric terms, the choice of initial and reference states $\rho_F$ and $\rho_R$ defines distinct sections of the associated bundle~\cite{Pernambuco2025}.
 Under the same dynamics, these sections induce different probability measures in the reduced (gauge-invariant) space of trajectories.
 Entropy production then quantifies the mismatch between these forward- and backward-path measures, providing a geometric origin of irreversibility that does not rely on degeneracy.

+It is important to observe that the detailed fluctuation theorem holds for any gauge-invariant reference state, reflecting the fact that entropy production is defined as a relative entropy between forward and backward path measures.
+However, its standard thermodynamic interpretation in terms of free energy differences requires choosing the reference state as the thermal (Gibbs) state associated with the final Hamiltonian.
+With this choice, degeneracy factors cancel, entropy production reduces to the familiar work–free energy relation, and the Clausius inequality follows directly.
+Other choices of reference state correspond to more general nonequilibrium cases and do not lead to standard thermodynamic potentials.

 In summary, degeneracy-related irreversibility arises from the loss of information within subspaces that are inaccessible to the agent, leading to an additional entropic contribution.
 Non-degenerate irreversibility, on the other hand, originates from the asymmetry between forward and backward ensembles induced by state preparation and driving.
 Both effects admit a unified geometric interpretation in terms of inequivalent probability measures generated by transport in the thermodynamic associated bundle.